PPS adds extra day of school to make up for snow days

-PORTLAND, Ore. – Portland Public Schools had added another day to the school year, as the district makes up for lost time, due to extra snow days.
-June 14th is the last day of school.
+PORTLAND, Ore. – Portland Public Schools has added another day to the school year, as the district makes up for time lost to snow days.
+Now June 14 will be the last day of school.

-Portland Public Schools closed for a total nine days because of severe winter weather.
-School board members voted last night to extend the school year, and to eliminate late starts and early releases.
+PPS closed for a total nine days because of severe winter weather.
+School board members voted Wednesday night to extend the school year, and to eliminate late starts and early releases.

-The school district also continues to consider other options to make up for lost time, including shortening spring break.
-It’s noted family and staff plans may be disrupted, and this would require bargaining with unions.
+The school district continues to consider other options to make up for lost time, including shortening spring break, according to The Oregonian.
+PPS has noted family and staff plans may be disrupted, and this would require bargaining with unions.

 Other options on the table?
 Make school days longer, and have students go to school on holidays, such as President’s Day and Memorial Day.
-Again, as with spring break, it’s noted by the district that using up holidays requires multiple unions to agree, and that family and staff plans may be disrupted.
+Again, as with spring break, the district recognizes that using up holidays requires multiple unions to agree, and that family and staff plans may be disrupted.

 Vancouver Public Schools is also trying to make up for lost time.
-VPS already had 8 snow days, due to winter weather.
-The school district will ask the state to consider waiving 4 of them.
+VPS already had eight snow days, due to winter weather.
+The school district will ask the state to consider waiving four of them.

-On its website, the school district says consideration for the waiver include potential hardships for families who have planned and purchased summer vacation travel, high school students who depend on summer employment and employees who enroll in continuing education programs.
+On its website, the school district says considerations for the waiver include potential hardships for families who have planned and purchased summer vacation travel, high school students who depend on summer employment, and employees who enroll in continuing education programs.

 (© 2017 KGW)